-- Click the Save Vendor button to add the vendor details to the vendor profile.
+- Click the Save Vendor button to save the vendor details and create the vendor profile.

-The qualifying questions found under each vendor's profile in your Vendor List will help you assess the level of risk associated with using the third-party.
+The qualifying questions found under each vendor's profile will help you assess the level of risk associated with using the vendor.

-Answer the qualifying questions as you're creating your new vendor in KCM GRC, or answer the questions at a later time by navigating to the Vendor List (Vendor Management > Vendor List) and clicking the vendor's name under the Name column.
+Answer the qualifying questions as you're creating your new vendor in KCM GRC, or answer the questions at a later time by navigating to the Vendors page (Vendor Management > Vendors) and clicking the vendor name under the Name column.

 Adding User Accounts for Vendor Contacts